 In addition, Jamie is ASIFA-Hollywood’s representative to ASIFA’s International Board of Directors and has been named ASIFA’s Director of PR & Marketing.

 Dori Littell-Herrick is the Chair of the Department of Animation in the School of Media, Culture & Design at Woodbury University.
 She returned to academia in 2005 after 28 years in the animation industry as an artist, production manager and creative executive.
 As an animation artist, her credits include Ferngully the Last Rainforest (Kroyer Films), National Lampoon Christmas Vacation title animation (Kroyer Films), The Little Mermaid (Disney Studios) and various commercials including iconic characters such as Trix Rabbit, Keebler Elves, Tony the Tiger, Dig’m the Frog, Raid Bugs and Snap, Crackle and Pop.
 As a production manager, Dori worked on Eight Crazy Nights (Sony), Jimmy Neutron: Boy Genius (Marina Motion), Osmosis Jones (WB), Quest for Camelot (WB), Aladdin Video Game (Metrolight Studios), Beavis and Butthead (Metrolight Studios), Ren and Stimpy (Metrolight Studios).
 As a producer in development at Warner Bros Feature Animation, Dori managed the creative development of feature films and short projects.
 She holds a Bachelor of Arts in Telecommunications from Indiana University and a Master of Fine Arts in Theater, Film and Television from UCLA with a concentration in animation.
 Currently she teaches the Junior Studio, guiding students through the collaborative process of creating a short film and taking it through production.
 She also co-chairs the ASIFA-Hollywood Animation Educator’s Forum.

 Prior to joining Disney, Brooke was the Manager of Animation Talent Development at Cartoon Network Studios for four years.
 Brooke earned her MFA in animation at CalArts where she produced several films including the student Oscar winning animated short, Boobie Girl.
-For many years, she worked in practical visual effects on feature films such as Inception, Hugo, The Dark Knight and The Aviator.
-Passionate about education, Keesling is also an instructor in the Character Animation department at CalArts and she sits on the Board of Directors for ASIFA Hollywood and GLAS Animation.
+Upon graduation, she worked in practical and miniature visual effects on tentpole films such as Inception, Hugo, The Dark Knight and The Aviator.
+Passionate about education and outreach, Keesling is also a professor in the Character Animation department at CalArts and she sits on the Board of Directors for ASIFA Hollywood and GLAS Animation.